port-labs/port-docs/docs/create-self-service-experiences/setup-backend/port-execution-agent/control-the-payload.md

 The report request will be sent to the Port API right after the request to the 3rd party application is sent and update the run status in Port.

-The agent use the JQ in the `report` field to construct the report request body.
+The agent uses the JQ in the `report` field to construct the report request body.

 The available fields are: